 Prof. Zandstra grew up in the United States, the Netherlands, and Argentina, which allowed her to learn Dutch, French, and Spanish.
-She lived in Argentina for six years as an adult as well, and has also visited or spent time in Bolivia, Canada, Chile, Costa Rica, Ecuador, Mexico, Guatemala, Paraguay, Peru, and Spain.
+She lived in Argentina for six years as an adult as well.
 She had the privilege of launching the semester studies program in Peru and directed that program during fall 2011, 2012, and 2015.

 - Course code: